 - Medicaid and CHIP

 Before joining Mathematica, Kranker held positions at the Millennium Challenge Corporation, the University of Maryland, and the World Bank Group.
-Kranker has published in the Journal of Human Resources and holds a Ph.D. in economics from the University of Maryland.
+His research has been included in numerous Centers for Medicare & Medicaid Services reports and published in multiple venues, such as the Journal of Health Economics, the Journal of Human Resources, Health Services Research, and JAMA Internal Medicine.
+He lives in Denver, Colorado.

 FNS WIC-Medicaid Study II